johnmdavis125/Davis-messagingServiceAPI/README.md

         ![expirationPt2.png](/public/images/expirationPt2.png)

     - **_Note on token expiration timeframe:_**
-        - As specified in the requirements, the default JWT expiration timeframe is set to 24 hrs (see line 25 in 'messages_controller.js').
+        - As specified in the requirements, the default JWT expiration timeframe is set to 24 hrs (see 'minutesUntilExpiration' in 'messages_controller.js').
 This can easily be manipulated for ease of testing.

 [Back to Top](#table-of-contents)